derykmakgill/mkgll/_posts/2020-09-03-bitcoin-orthodoxy.md

 Although I've never participated in the witchunts that are so popular in the Bitcoin industry, it wasn't until 2017, nearly five years after I had first heard of Bitcoin, that I began to seriously question this orthodoxy itself.

+That's what this essay is about.
+It points to some important findings that I've had during my time in Bitcoin that helped me "wake up" from the Bitcoin Orthodoxy.
+It's not a definitive theory of Bitcoin so much as it is a splash of cold water for people who still unquestioningly believe the Orthodoxy.
+For me, I learned more about what I could expect from Bitcoin and what I shouldn't expect, and thus where I should focus my time and energy and where I shouldn't.